AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 ## Using the AI assistant

-The AI Assistant can help you with various admin tasks such as:
+The AI Assistant can help you with various administrator tasks such as:

 * Managing user enrollments
 * Generating course completion reports